David Christison: Recognition

-In 1906 Christison was awarded an honorary doctorate (LLD) by Dean Ludovic Grant on behalf of Edinburgh University.
+In 1906 Christison was awarded an honorary doctorate (LLD) by Dean Ludovic Grant from the University of Edinburgh.

-His portrait in stained glass by William Graham Boss forms one of the multiple portraits of members of the Society of Antiquaries of Scotland on the main stair of the Scottish National Portrait Gallery.
+His portrait in stained glass by William Graham Boss is one of the portraits of members of the Society of Antiquaries of Scotland on the main stair of the Scottish National Portrait Gallery.

 He died on 21 January 1912 and is buried in the family plot at New Calton Burial Ground.

 Family

 In 1870, Christison's residence in Edinburgh was at 40 Moray Place.
 In later life he lived at 20 Magdala Crescent in Edinburgh's West End.
-Part of Edinburgh's Christison dynasty, he was married to Susannah Hodgson Brown, a cousin.
-In 1914, their only son, John Alexander Christison, died suddenly of malaria while in Uganda.
-They also had three daughters.
+Part of Edinburgh's Christison dynasty, he married his cousin Susannah Hodgson Brown.
+Together they had three daughters and a son.
+In 1914, their son, John Alexander Christison, died suddenly of malaria while in Uganda.